particle-iot/docs/src/content/reference/firmware.md

 ### reset()

 Resets a timer.
 If a timer is running, it will reset to "zero".
-If a timer is stoppep, it will be started.
+If a timer is stopped, it will be started.

 `reset()`